about us

 Did the Vital Homes Program replace the Perpetually Affordable Housing Program?

-Yes, but only the name has changed.
-In September 2020, CCH re-named the Perpetually Affordable Housing (PAH) Program to better characterize the program and needs of the community.
-While the program remains the same, the new name, Vital Homes, better represents CCH’s aspirations to bring homeownership within reach, and providing affordable rental options to Canmore residents.
+In September 2020, CCH re-named the Perpetually Affordable Housing (PAH) Program to the Vital Homes program to better characterize the program and needs of the community.
+While the program itself remains the same, the new name better represents CCH’s aspirations to bring homeownership within reach, and providing below market rental and ownership options to Canmore residents.

 Is Vital Homes the same as subsidized housing?